-General provisions regarding appeal committees 113.
-(1) Appeal committees may admit evidence of facts not before the Director when he or she made the decision which is the subject of the appeal only if- (a) there is a reasonable explanation for the failure to timeously inform the Director of the facts; and (b) the Director has had sufficient opportunity to verify the facts and to present any evidence to the appeal committee in this regard.
-5 (2) A decision of an appeal committee contemplated in section 112 must be made in writing within 21 days of the hearing of the appeal and a copy must be furnished to the Director and the appellant.(3) Any decision signed by the chairperson of an appeal committee is a decision of that appeal committee.
-10 (4) The chairperson of an appeal committee must maintain a record of the pro- ceedings.
-(5) No person is excused from complying with this Act on the ground that an appeal is pending in terms of this section.
-(6) An appeal lodged in terms of this section does not suspend any decision of the 15 Director pending the outcome of this appeal.
-(7) If during the hearing of an appeal the presiding officer or a member of an appeal committee dies or becomes unable to act as presiding officer- (a) the hearing may, with the consent of the appellant, proceed before another presiding officer or member, as the case may be; or 20 (b) the hearing shall start from the beginning if such consent is not given.
-(8) (a) If an appeal committee sets aside any decision of the Director, the fees referred to in section 107 shall be refunded to the appellant. (b) If the appeal committee varies any such decision, it may direct that the whole or any part of such fees be refunded to the appellant.
+- 126. (1) Appeal committees may admit evidence of facts not before the Director when he or she made the decision which is the subject of the appeal only if- - (a) there is a reasonable explanation for the failure to timeously inform the 40 Director of the facts; and - (b) the Director has had sufficient opportunity to verify the facts and to present any evidence to the appeal committee in this regard. - (2) A decision of an appeal committee contemplated in section 125 must be made in writing within 21 days of the hearing of the appeal and a copy must be furnished to the 45 Director and the appellant. - (3) Any decision signed by the chairperson of an appeal committee is a decision of that appeal committee. - (4) The chairperson of an appeal committee must maintain a record of the proceedings. - (5) No person is excused from complying with this Act on the ground that an appeal is pending in terms of this section.

+122 (6) An appeal lodged in terms of this section does not suspend any decision of the Director pending the outcome of this appeal.
+(7) If during the hearing of an appeal the presiding officer or a member of an appeal committee dies or becomes unable to act as presiding officer or member- (a) the hearing may, with the consent of the appellant, proceed before another presiding officer; or (b) the hearing shall start from the beginning if such consent is not given.
+(8) (a) If an appeal committee sets aside any decision of the Director, the fees referred to in section 121 shall be refunded to the appellant. (b) If the appeal committee varies any such decision, it may direct that the whole or 10 any part of such fees be refunded to the appellant.
 (9) The appellant is entitled to be represented at an appeal before an appeal committee by an advocate or an attorney.
-25 Appeal against decision of appeal committees 30 114.
-(1) Any person affected by a decision of an appeal committee may appeal to any provincial or local division of the High Court having jurisdiction.
+Appeal against decision of appeal committees 127.
+(1) Any person affected by a decision of an appeal committee may appeal to any 15 provincial or local division of the High Court having jurisdiction.
 (2) An appeal contemplated in subsection (1) must be noted and prosecuted as if it were an appeal against a judgment of a magistrate's court in a civil case and all rules applicable to such an appeal apply to an appeal in terms of that subsection.
-35 Administrative work of appeal committees 115.
-The administrative work of appeal committees must be performed by employees of the Department designated for that purpose by the Director-General.
-CHAPTER 9 PROCEDURES FOR IDENTIFYING AND NOTIFYING OF DIFFERENCES, ISSUANCE OF EXEMPTIONS BY DIRECTOR AND INTERCEPTION ORDERS 40 Procedures for identifying and notifying of differences 116.
+Administrative work of appeal committees 20 128.
+The administrative work of appeal committees must be performed by employees of the Civil Aviation Authority.
+CHAPTER 9 PROCEDURES FOR IDENTIFYING AND NOTIFYING OF DIFFERENCES, ISSUANCE OF EXEMPTIONS BY DIRECTOR AND INTERCEPTION 25 ORDERS Procedures for identifying and notifying of differences 129.
 The procedures for the identifying and notifying of differences are as prescribed.

-117. (1) The Director may on good cause shown exempt partially or entirely any

-117. (1) The Director may on good cause shown exempt partially or entirely any person or body from compliance with this Act on the conditions as the Director may direct in any exemption certificate.
+Issuance of exemptions by Director 130.
+(1) The Director may on good cause shown exempt partially or entirely any 30 person or body from compliance with this Act on the conditions as the Director may direct in any exemption certificate.
+(2) In exempting a person or body contemplated in subsection (1) the Director must have regard to-(a) the reasons for the required exemption; 35